 Get Rid of Ants in Your Sandbox

 As children, my friend Rachel and I always had a blast in her sandbox.
 We mastered the art of making mud pies and ruined all of her brother’s matchbox cars.
 Somehow they didn’t seem to move quite as fast with sand in their tires!
 It never seemed to fail, though, that our good time in the sandbox became short lived when ants started to run up our legs.
 It ended the same way each time.
-We’d jump out, screaming for the hose, as her brother stood by silently smirking — pleased with the payback and the entertainment the ants provided.
+We’d jump out, screaming for the hose, as her brother stood by silently smirking at the payback and the entertainment the ants provided.

 While he got quite the kick out of these little ant attacks, our parents didn’t find them so humorous.
 They were far more concerned about the danger Rachel and I faced, than the scary tickle that we seemed to think was the worst part.
+This article has everything you need to know to get rid of ants stealing their way into your sandbox.

 Why to get rid of ants from your sandbox